 The trigram distribution reveals the architectural building blocks of modern AI.
 "Deep neural network" (518,431) leads, followed by "convolutional neural network" (394,934).
 Together they account for over 913,000 abstract mentions.

-The critical signal: "large language model" (292,873) has overtaken both "artificial neural network" (261,355) and "support vector machine" (239,347) to claim the #3 position.
-LLMs are discussed far more broadly than title-only searches suggest: 292,873 abstract mentions versus just 71,469 title mentions, a 4.1x ratio.
+The critical signal is that "large language model" (292,873) has overtaken both "artificial neural network" (261,355) and "support vector machine" (239,347) to claim the #3 position.
+LLMs are discussed far more broadly than title-only searches suggest.
+There are 292,873 abstract mentions versus just 71,469 title mentions, a 4.1x ratio.
 Five of the ten trigrams end in "network" (deep neural, convolutional neural, artificial neural, recurrent neural, graph neural), reflecting how many research areas have developed their own neural network variant.

 The LLM trajectory represents the sharpest inflection in the entire five-million-paper corpus.
 No other term matches this acceleration profile.